 I am a political scientist with a focus on political theory and public policy.
-I’ve published articles on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.
+I’ve written on distributive justice, welfare policy, feminist political theory, and the ethics of a basic income–an unconditional, guaranteed minimum income.

-I’m currently Associate Professor of Practice in Political Science at NYU Shanghai and the Area Leader for its interdisciplinary Social Science major.
+I’m an Associate Professor of Practice in Political Science at NYU Shanghai and the Co-Area Leader for its interdisciplinary Social Science major.